xlvector/abcmidi/README.md

 ### What midi2abc does not do :

-* Supply tune title, composer or any other field apart from `X:` , `K:`, `Q:`, `M:` and `L:` - these must be added by hand afterwards, though they may have been included in the text of the MIDI file.
+* Supply tune title, composer or any other field apart from `X:`, `K:`, `Q:`, `M:` and `L:` - these must be added by hand afterwards, though they may have been included in the text of the MIDI file.
 * Support duplets, quadruplets, other esoteric features.
 * Support mid-tune key or meter changes.
 * Deduce repeats.
 The output is just the notes in the input file.
 * Recover an abc tune as supplied to `abc2midi`.
-However, if you want to do this, "`midi2abc -xa -f file.mid`" comes close.
+However, if you want to do this, `midi2abc -xa -f file.mid` comes close.

 `midi2abc`